 National, international, local businesses, and individuals have recognized the quality of the graduates and the strength of academic programs offered by the College of Business and have embraced the College by providing financial support to the COB Wall of Excellence Academic Award and Development Fund.
-The College also enjoys the support of a strong Board of Advisors made up of renowned business leaders from Nashville who help to ensure that the College's curriculum stays current and appropriate for preparing global business leaders.
-Additionally, the College of Business has been embraced by a strong governing board for its Supply Chain Management Program and dynamic advisory boards for the Department of Accounting, the Department of Business Information Systems, and the Department of Economics & Finance.
-The College's new Alumni Advisor Board provides new vibrant support base of successful graduates.
+The College also enjoys the support of a strong Board of Advisors made up of renowned business leaders from Nashville who help ensure that the College's curriculum stays current and appropriate for preparing global business leaders.
+Additionally, the College of Business has been embraced by a strong governing board for its Supply Chain Management Program and dynamic advisory boards for the Department of Accounting, the Department of Business Information Systems, the Department of Economics & Finance, and the Hospitality and Tourism Management Program.
+The College's Alumni Advisory Board also provides a vibrant support base of successful graduates.